Muhammad Sayyid Tantawi: Work

-In 1986, Tantawy was appointed as Grand Mufti of Egypt on his 58th birthday, 28 October 1986.
+In 1986, Tantawi was appointed as Grand Mufti of Egypt on his 58th birthday, 28 October 1986.
 He held this position for almost ten years, until he was appointed Grand Imam of Al-Azhar Mosque and Grand Sheikh of Al-Azhar University by the President of Egypt, Hosni Mubarak, on 27 March 1996.
 The Al-Azhar Mosque is one of the most influential and important Sunni Muslim institutions.

-Tantawy completed a seven thousand page exegesis of the Qur'an (Al-tafser al-waset).
+Tantawi completed a seven thousand page exegesis of the Qur'an (Al-tafser al-waset).
 This Tafsir took over ten years to complete.

-Tantawy led the funeral prayers at the funeral of Yasser Arafat in 2004, during which he said that "Arafat has done his duty as a defender of the Palestinian cause, with courage and honesty".
+Tantawi led the funeral prayers at the funeral of Yasser Arafat in 2004, during which he said that "Arafat has done his duty as a defender of the Palestinian cause, with courage and honesty".

 Views and fatwas

 Charging interest on loans

 In 1989 the Egyptian government's support for Western-style, interest-based banks (long considered anathema by Muslim scholars as usury, or riba) was under siege by the expanding Islamic finance movement.
-In response to a government request for a ruling, Tantawy (then Grand Mufti of Egypt) issued a fatwa that described some forms of financial interest as tolerable- among them, those paid by government bonds and those on ordinary savings accounts.
+In response to a government request for a ruling, Tantawi (then Grand Mufti of Egypt) issued a fatwa that described some forms of financial interest as tolerable- among them, those paid by government bonds and those on ordinary savings accounts.
 He declared that charging interest on such bank loans was in fact ribh, or just gaining profit, which was allowable.
 This eventually allowed the development of a mortgage industry.
 However, his ruling did not issue as an effectual decree.
-Tantawy's rationale was based on an interpretation of the Islamic sources as banning usury (an extreme and manipulative form of interest-taking) but not any and all comparable forms of gain.
+Tantawi's rationale was based on an interpretation of the Islamic sources as banning usury (an extreme and manipulative form of interest-taking) but not any and all comparable forms of gain.

 His views on this issue have been very controversial among his fellow Muslim scholars.
-Despite years of friendship with Tantawy, well-known Egyptian scholar Yusuf al-Qaradawi has sharply criticized his position on interest.
+Despite years of friendship with Tantawi, well-known Egyptian scholar Yusuf al-Qaradawi has sharply criticized his position on interest.

 Abortion

-He issued a fatwa which allowed abortion in cases where a woman had become pregnant as a result of rape, though this created controversy and Mufti Ali Gomaa said Tantawy was wrong, and that irrespective of how the life was created, after 120 days an abortion becomes impermissible, forbidden.
+He issued a fatwa which allowed abortion in cases where a woman had become pregnant as a result of rape, though this created controversy and Mufti Ali Gomaa said Tantawi was wrong, and that irrespective of how the life was created, after 120 days an abortion becomes impermissible, forbidden.

 Female circumcision

-Tantawy opposed female circumcision calling it un-Islamic, especially in 1997, when he said "The ulema (theologians) of Islam are unanimous in agreeing that female circumcision has nothing to do with religion" and revealed his own daughter had not been circumcised.
+Tantawi opposed female circumcision calling it un-Islamic, especially in 1997, when he said "The ulema (theologians) of Islam are unanimous in agreeing that female circumcision has nothing to do with religion" and revealed his own daughter had not been circumcised.